Where to Stay in Cinque Terre

 It’s hotly debated which town is “the best” to stay in, but here’s our thoughts:

 Stay overnight in Monterosso if a beach is important to you or if you’re arriving in high season with a large family or group.
 Monterosso, as the largest village, offers much more accommodation for visitors and a complete range from luxury hotels to smaller family-run rental rooms.

-I personally stayed in Vernazza, and it’s my personal choice for best place to stay in Cinque Terre, as most hotels are right on the piazza with a gorgeous view of the harbor.
-Vernazza is a quaint, beautiful town and is beautifully peaceful once the day trippers have gone, making an overnight stay here a great choice!
+We stayed in Vernazza, and it’s our pick for the best place to stay in Cinque Terre, as most hotels are right on the piazza with a gorgeous view of the harbor.
+Vernazza is quaint, beautiful and wonderfully compact.
+There’s something special about dinner in the harbor at sunset, once the day trippers have gone!

-Manarola is quite pretty as well, and seems to be recommended by Europeans as the best town to stay in Cinque Terre.
+Manarola is quite pretty as well, and seems to be the favorite of most Europeans.
 I can see why – this town offers the most stunning postcard views of the village on a easily walkable loop around the Ligurian coast.
 It’s a great choice for those wanting scenic views that don’t require a hike.

 Below are recommended hotels in each town.